Absorption effects in the expanding Universe: spectral transmittance functions of the intergalactic medium for distant sources: Optical depth of the diffuse intergalactic gas in hydrogen lines and continuum

 \section{Optical depth of the diffuse intergalactic gas in hydrogen lines and continuum}

-Since the goal of our paper is analysis of transmission of continuous spectra of the first sources of light from the Cosmic Dawn and Reionization epochs we do not need to know the real spectra of sources.
-It is enough to assume some spectral energy distribution or spectral luminosity, to take into account the cosmological redshift, define absorbers, their spectral lines and to integrate the equations of radiative transfer for the specific intensity $I_{\nu}$ in the lines along the line of sight.
-The most comfortable for this aims are thermal spectra describing the Planck function with unique parameter temperature.
-The most of astrophysical objects have the energy distributions which can be roughly approximated by Planck function with some temperature and spectral features.
-By such objects in the early Universe can be Pop III stars, virialised halos, proto-galaxies, globular clusters or dwarf galaxies.
+Since the goal of this paper is to analyse the transmission of continuous spectra from the first sources of light during the Cosmic Dawn and Reionization epochs, we do not require detailed knowledge of the intrinsic source spectra.
+It is sufficient to assume a generic spectral energy distribution, account for cosmological redshift, identify the relevant absorbers and their spectral features, and integrate the radiative transfer equation for the specific intensity $I_\nu$ at frequency $\nu=c/\lambda$ along the line of sight.

-In the previous paper \cite{Yang2025} we studied the impact of the cosmological expansion on the continuum thermal spectra of distant sources assuming empty space between them.
+In the paper \citep{Yang2025} we studied the impact of the cosmological expansion on the continuum thermal spectra of distant sources assuming empty space between them.
 In this paper we study the impact of the absorption of the expanding intergalactic medium on the continuous spectra of the first sources of light.
-We assume that hydrogen and helium atoms in the intergalactic medium are mainly in the ground state, since the number density of atoms and energetic electromagnetic quanta are too low at $z\le14$ to make statistically important populations of the excited levels.
+We assume that hydrogen and helium atoms in the intergalactic medium reside predominantly in their ground states, since at $z\le14$ both the atomic number density and the density of energetic photons are too low to produce a statistically significant population of excited levels.

 We analyse here the hydrogen (HI) and helium (HeI and HeII) absorption in the lines of Lyman series and Lyman-continuum.
-The expression for optical depth in the Ly$_\alpha$ line for cosmological sources was obtained by Gunn \& Peterson in 1965 \cite{Gunn1965}.
+The expression for optical depth in the Ly$_\alpha$ line for cosmological sources was obtained by \cite{Gunn1965}.
 We generalize it for all lines considered here and for any set of cosmological parameters.

 The effective cross-section of absorption in the Ly$_\alpha$ line is